 - The test tube is placed in the flow cytometer and the fluid is allowed to reach – and then exit through – the flow chamber, one cell at a time.

 - As each cell crosses the laser beam, the light that bounces off it is transmitted to light/color detectors.

-- In direct staining, cells are incubated with an antibody directly conjugated to a fluorochome (e.g., FITC).
+- With direct staining, cells are incubated with an antibody directly conjugated to a fluorochrome (e.g., FITC).
 This is a one-step incubation and is particularly useful for intracellular staining.

-- Intracellular staining refers to staining for intracellular antigens.
+- Intracellular staining refers to a stain of intracellular antigens.

 - Finally, proteins secreted by a cell can be tagged and traced with a Golgi block, followed by intracellular staining.

 Flow cytometry has a great variety of uses.
 In its simplest application, it can count cells as each crosses the laser beam.
 Flow cytometry can also sort cells from heterogeneous mixtures by correlating the light signals they emit to known cell morphology and gene expression patterns.

 A lot can be said about the emitting particles themselves.
 Flow cytometry can reveal a particle’s size, granularity, and fluorescent intensity.
 It is also useful in detecting biomarkers that are important in understanding disease.
 In fact, we can use more than one cell-type specific marker combined with phosphorylated-epitopes to provide a unique way of understanding signaling biomarkers in cell mixtures.